How to Get Child Support Lowered

 If a court schedules a hearing, you need to be prepared to prevent evidence supporting why you want to lower child support.
 You need to provide evidence that lower child support does not work against the best interests of your child.

 An attempt to lower a child support obligation is a truly challenging legal endeavor.
 You are well served consulting with an experienced attorney before embarking on an effort to lower your child support obligation.
-If you have questions on how to get child support lowered, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.
+If you have questions on how to get child support lowered, call the Law Offices of Peter Van Aulen at 201-845-7400 for a initial consultation.